-Customers should be able to access the Company through any of the following means:
+Borrowers should be able to access the Company through any of the following means:

 - Telephone, fax, email id and website (as mentioned in Company brochure/website/any other leaflet)

-The Board of Directors of IIFL approved the appropriate grievance redressal mechanism within the organization.
-Such a mechanism ensure that all disputes arising out of the decisions of lending institutions’ functionaries are heard and disposed of at least at the next higher level.
-The same is displayed on the website of the Company www.iifl.com and may be referred to for details pertaining to grievance redressal process and escalation matrix.
+The Company shall strive for borrower satisfaction within the framework of law, adopted policies and procedures.
+Such a mechanism ensures that all disputes arising out of the decisions of lending institutions’ functionaries are heard and disposed of at least at the next higher level.
+The Company’s Grievance Redressal Procedure has been displayed on the Company website www.iifl.com and may be referred to for details pertaining to grievance redressal process and escalation matrix.

-As per RBI Circular DNBR.
+In line with RBI Circular DNBR.
 PD.CC.
-No. 090/03.10.001/2017-18 dated November 09, 2017, IIFL existing Grievance Redressal Machinery will also deal with the complaints relating to services provided by the Outsourced agency.
+No. 090/03.10.001/2017-18 dated November 09, 2017, Company’s existing Grievance Redressal Mechanism shall also deal with the complaints relating to services provided by the Outsourced agency

-- Proper assaying procedure for the jewellery received,
+- Proper assaying procedure for the jewellery received

-- Internal systems to satisfy ownership of the gold jewellery,
+- Internal systems to satisfy ownership of the gold jewellery

 - Adequate systems for storing the jewellery in safe custody, reviewing the systems on an on-going basis, training the concerned staff and periodic inspection by internal auditors to ensure that the procedures are strictly adhered to.
-Normally, such loans shall not be extended by branches that do not have appropriate facility for storage of the jewellery,
+Normally, such loans shall not be extended by branches that do not have appropriate facility for storage of the jewellery

-- The jewellery accepted as collateral shall be appropriately insured,
+- The jewellery accepted as collateral shall be appropriately insured

-There shall be no conflict of interest and the auction process must ensure that there is arm’s length relationship in all transactions during the auction including with group companies and related entities,
+There shall be no conflict of interest and the auction process must ensure that there is arm’s length relationship in all transactions during the auction including with group companies and related entities:

-- The auction shall be announced to the public by issue of advertisements in at least two newspapers, one in vernacular and another in national daily newspaper,
+- The auction shall be announced to the public by issue of advertisements in at least two newspapers, one in vernacular and another in national daily newspaper

 - Gold pledged shall be auctioned only through auctioneers approved by the Board